How to Pay for Healthcare in New Zealand if You are from Overseas

 How Much Does Seeing a Doctor Cost in New Zealand for Non-Residents?

-The price to see a general practitioner (GP) or doctor for non-residents is usually around NZ$80.
+The price to see a general practitioner (GP) or doctor for non-residents is usually around NZ$80, or slightly more expensive when using a convenient telehealth service like CareHQ (see our full guide to telehealth in New Zealand here).
 Additional care and treatment vary in price on a case-by-case basis.

 When Do You Pay for Your GP Consultation in New Zealand?